alish080/overthewire-bandit-walkthrough/17-bandit-level15-to-level16.md

 - `s_client` - is to tell the server we are a client and requsting a service
-- `-connect localhost:30001`- is a destinated server to send you will receive a correct passwd now kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx
+- `-connect localhost:30001`- is a destinated server to send

+you will receive a correct passwd now,

+- kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx
 ---
 ***Alish**